Wierzbowsky/4116TesterMod/Docs/readme.txt

 2. Power mod: v1.2

+   This mod requires the Button mod to be installed!

    The power mod was created to disable the power on the chip's socket and only enable it during testing.
 This makes it safe to insert a DRAM chip and also quickly cuts off the power in case a chip is shorted or inserted in a wrong way.
 The simple relay module for Arduino was used to enable or disable +5v power to the socket and